build3r/TodayILearned/stoic_lessons/lessons_2021.md

 207. Sep 21: Your plan may thwarted by unseen events minor or major, that ok, it reality.
 You have to learn to get back to rhythm.
 208. Sep 22: Great people do not shy away from challenges, they seek them.
 For the challenges are not the obstacles but the path.
 209. Sep 23: You have train yourself by repeating the habits which you want so that you will be able to use them unconsciously.
+210. Sep 24: When you see a extreme misfortune happen to someone remember it can happen to you too.
+So always remember this and be prepared.
+211. Sep 25: Everyone is slave to something.
+Try to recognize this and make yourself invulnerable to dependencies on convenience or someday they will bring you to your knees.
+212. Sep 26: Take off from work, but never from learning.
+Take vacation like a poet actively looking at the world and understanding the universe around you.
+Answer your calling when you are responsibilities are taken care of.